jos-ren/jos-ren/README.md

 <br/>
 💻 Currently Freelancing
 <br/>
-👀 I’m always interested in creating new and interesting code!
+❤️ Love developing amazing UIs using React!
 <br/>
 🐍 Learning Python
 <br/>
-🎓 I studied Full Stack Development at BCIT
+👀 I’m always interested in creating new and interesting code!
 <br/>
-🌱 Specialize in coding with React / Node.js
+🎓 I studied Full Stack Development at BCIT
 <br/>
 💬 Feel free to shoot me a message on <a href="https://www.linkedin.com/in/josh-renema/">Linkedin!</a>